jjmontesl/cubetl/README.md

 SQL mappings for it.
 Such schema can then be visualized using CubesViewer:

     # Inspect database and generate a Cubes model and config
-    cubext sql2olap --cubes-model mydb.model.json --cubes-slicer mydb.slicer.ini sqlite:///mydb.sqlite3
     cubetl cubetl.sql2olap \
         -p cubes_model=mydb.cubes-model.json \
         -p cubes_config=mydb.cubes-config.ini \
         -p db_url=sqlite:///mydb.sqlite3

-    # Run cubes server
+    # Run cubes server (in background)
     slicer serve mydb.slicer.ini &

+    # Install cubesviewer-utils if you haven't before
+    pip install cubesviewer-utils

     # Run cubesviewer
-    cubetl cubetl.cv
+    cvutils cv

 This will open a browser pointing to a local CubesViewer instance pointing to the previously launched Cubes server.

+The CubETL project contains an example database that you can use to test this (see the [Generate OLAP schema from SQL database and visualize]() example below).

-You can control the schema generation passing options.
+You can control the schema generation output with options.
 Check the documentation for more information.

 Creating a new ETL process config